Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Field actions and symmetries on a dynamical lattice

 so the full action \eqref{eq:full-action} is gauge invariant for every geometry configuration $x\in\Xadm$.
 The geometry action $S_x[x]$ is gauge invariant trivially, as it depends only on $x$.

-\textbf{Lattice translations and hypercubic rotations.} In addition to gauge transformations the theory is invariant under the usual discrete symmetries of the abstract hypercubic lattice $\Lambda$.
-Let $k\in\Z^d$ be a lattice translation vector.
-The translation $\tau_k$ acts on the fields by
+\textbf{Lattice translations and hypercubic symmetries.} In addition to gauge transformations, the theory is invariant under lattice translations and under those hypercubic relabellings of the abstract lattice that preserve the admissible domain $\Xadm(a)$.
+Let $\tau_k:\Lambda\to\Lambda$ be the translation $\tau_k(n)=n+k$, and let

-Similarly, let $R_{\mathrm{lat}}$ be an element of the hypercubic group $H_d\subset\GL(d,\Z)$, i.e.\ an orthogonal integer matrix representing a permutation and/or sign flip of the lattice axes.
-Then the induced hypercubic transformation acts by

-with $\rho$ the image of the direction $\mu$ under $R_{\mathrm{lat}}$.
-Because the action is a sum of identical local contributions over sites, links, and plaquettes of the abstract lattice, and the geometry weights $g(n)$ and $V(n)$ are evaluated at the corresponding transformed sites, the full action and measure are invariant under these discrete lattice symmetries.